zhaoblake/getable/README.md

 # getable

-A simple tool to parse HTML table to a 2d-array-like data structure.
+Parse HTML table to a 2d-array-like data structure.

 ## Installation